AAFC-Bioinfo-AAC/template-repository/README.md

 ## Citation

-*Provide instructions on how to cite this repository, ideally by including a CITATION.cff file.
+*Required section: Provide instructions on how to cite this repository, ideally by including a CITATION.cff file.
 The CITATION.cff is a standardized metadata file stored in a GitHub repository that helps ensure consistent citations.
 Tools like Zenodo and some GitHub features use this file to display or generate citation information automatically.*

 To cite this project, click the **`Cite this repository`** button on the right-hand sidebar.